 Focus on producing high-quality content that your ideal clients, trusted colleagues and online influencers are likely to share.
 This type of “evergreen content” will serve as your website’s foundational content, addressing the myriad needs of your ideal clients.
 It also had the added benefit of attracting more links and engagement over time, which in turn affects what’s called your off-page SEO.

-Mistake #5 Forgetting about Off-Page SEO
+Mistake #6: Forgetting about Off-Page SEO

 Creating amazing content is only half the battle.
 Google is looking for signals of your popularity and value to others.
-Since its inception in the early 2000s, Google has gauged website authority by looking at links coming in from other authority sites.
+Since its inception in the early 2000s, Google has gauged website authority by looking at backlinks coming in from other authority sites.
 This is still the core signal that drives ranking.

 Think of it as a popularity contest online.
 While there have been significant changes in the algorithm that prevents “black-hat” practices which try to game the system, Google still values content that is so valuable and of such high quality that people want to share it far and wide.